Back

 📌Questions to cover:

 The first section of the website brief focuses on goals and objectives regarding the product and your business.
-Tell the design agency what your company does or is planning to do and why.
+Tell the web agency what your company does or is planning to do and why.
 Describe the essential value of the application or website and its unique proposition.
 Specify what should be emphasized in the design – a certain feature, low prices, fast services, full support, etc. – often highlighting with just a differing font size or color will do the magic.

 If you plan to test your idea on the market with an MVP and then launch a full-fledged plan, make it clear that you don’t need advanced pop-up elements, videos, or GIFs at the current stage.
 The team won’t spend time on designing elements that you don’t need, and it will be easier to meet deadlines and not to go over budget.